applied-math-coding/functional/README.md

 # Basic Functional Programming Library

-This library intends to gather some useful pieces of functional programming concepts.
+This Javascript-library intends to gather some useful pieces of functional programming concepts.
 It does not aim to be comprehensive but rather tries to put together some common and often used patterns which can be supplied as very small dependency to your project.